Journey-flow API for native clients

 How to configure in Strivacity

-The Journey Flow API is implemented by adding the client for OIDC using the Journey Flow API to an existing application.
+The Journey-flow API is implemented by adding the client for OIDC using the Journey-flow API to an existing application.

 To configure in the Strivacity admin console: